Eurogroup: Economic government for the Eurozone

+A Eurozone finance minister

-In 2017, a number of voices including Pierre Moscovici, Emmanuel Macron and Jean-Claude Juncker have called for the Eurogroup to formally chaired by the European Commissioner for Economic and Monetary Affairs and the Euro.
+In 2017, a number of voices including Pierre Moscovici, Emmanuel Macron, Angela Merkel and Jean-Claude Juncker have called for the Eurogroup to formally be chaired by a dedicated Eurozone finance minister, which could in practice be the European Commissioner for Economic and Monetary Affairs and the Euro.
 This would constitute a step towards formalizing the Eurogroup as a branch of the European executive.

+Commissioner Pierre Moscovici argued such role would bring "more democratic legitimacy" and "more efficiency" to European politics.
+In his view, it is a question of merging the powers of Commissioner for the Economy and Finance with those of the President of the Eurogroup.

+The main task of this minister would be to "represent a strong political authority protecting the economic and budgetary interests of the euro area as a whole, and not the interests of individual Member States".
+According to the Jacques Delors Institute, its competencies could be centered around the supervision of the coordination of economic and budgetary policies.

+For Jean-Claude Trichet, this minister could also rely on the Eurogroup working group for the preparation and follow-up of meetings in eurozone format, and on the Economic and Financial Committee for meetings concerning all Member States.
+He would also have under his authority a General Secretariat of the Treasury of the euro area, whose tasks would be determined by the objectives of the budgetary union currently being set up.

+This proposal was ultimately rejected in December 2017 by the Eurogroup.

+Critics argued that a better solution would be the creation of a permanent role for the Eurogroup President, instead of the current rotation of national finance ministers taking the rotating Eurogroup presidency in addition to their national roles.

 International Representation to the IMF and the G20

 On 15 April 2008 in Brussels, Juncker suggested that the eurozone should be represented at the International Monetary Fund as a bloc, rather than each member state separately: "It is absurd for those 15 countries not to agree to have a single representation at the IMF.
 It makes us look absolutely ridiculous.
 We are regarded as buffoons on the international scene."
 However Finance Commissioner Joaquín Almunia stated that before there is common representation, a common political agenda should be agreed.
 In January 2010 Juncker indicated that the commission is to propose that the group become a member of the G20.